FlyBase/drosophila-phenotype-ontology/src/ontology/README-editors.md

 ```
 cd src/ontology
-sh run.sh make prepare_release
+sh run_release.sh
 ```

 This will generate all relevant release files and copy them to the top level of the GitHub directory.
 Note that all customisation of the DPO pipeline is captured in `dpo.Makefile`.
 This is the only place where adjustments to the DPO pipeline should be made.
+You can find additional documentation in the run_release.sh file.